 The Poppy Project

 Mr. Trennert and Strategas have made an attempt over the last several years to bring back the practice of wearing a poppy to honor those who made the ultimate sacrifice back to Wall Street.
 Inspired by the famous poem In Flanders Fields by Canadian doctor John McCrae during World War I, the practice was popularized by American teacher Moina Michael in an effort to raise funds for those wounded in the First World War.
 It is a simple and beautiful tribute that remains an important part of the culture in Great Britain, Canada, and other members of the Commonwealth, but became less common when Memorial Day became part of a three-day weekend in 1971.
-We hope you will wear a poppy proudly on May 24th and on Memorial Day.
+We hope you will wear a poppy proudly on the last Friday in May and on Memorial Day.

 For more information and for poppy pins, visit the American Legion at www.legion.org/poppyday